gabrielle95/DeadMansDrawClient/README.md

 ```
    java -jar SpcJavaClient-1.0-SNAPSHOT-jar-with-dependencies -g <match id> -p <user id> -pw <your password> -p2 000000000000000000000000 -pw2 dummypass -s https://slhpc2023.appspot.com
 ```
 3) waiting for a tag instead of connecting to the specific match.
 This is the recommended setup for competitions.
 We also add the -l parameter that forces the client to run in a loop, i.e. it will wait for a new match with the same tag after completing the previous one.
+The order in which you start the client and create the match is not important in this case, the connection will be established in both cases.
 ```
    java -jar SpcJavaClient-1.0-SNAPSHOT-jar-with-dependencies -w -l -t <your unique tag> -p 636438380ef778617e0e5b01 -pw testpass -s https://slhpc2023.appspot.com
 ```